WHERE CAN I BUY JOLIE PRODUCTS?

 HOW DO I USE THE COLORED FINISHING WAXES?

 Jolie Finishing Wax not only protects your painted surfaces or raw woods, but is also available in a variety of colors to assist in creating character and depth in your finish.
-For full instructions on how to use Colored Finishing Wax, download the Jolie Embellishment Guide or watch our video tutorial on How to Embellish with Jolie Waxes.
+For full instructions on how to use Colored Finishing Wax, download the Jolie Embellishment Guide or read How to Use Colored Finishing Wax.

 CAN I USE JOLIE FINISHING WAX OUTSIDE?